-For the original version including any supplementary images or video, visit http://news.yahoo.com/welcome-world-oldest-amusement-park-080000694.html
+For the original version including any supplementary images or video, visit http://finance.yahoo.com/news/hershey-announces-second-quarter-results-110000847.html